-- An open roster position is created only by approved release of a previously assigned player or by advancement of an assigned player to a higher level of play. - No player may be assigned to fill an open roster position without Player Agent approval. - 3.
-For Majors teams, players to fill an open roster position will be drawn from the Majors player waiting list maintained by the Player Agent or from Majors-eligible AAA players of the same league that were not selected in the Majors draft.
+- An open roster position is created only by approved release of a previously assigned player or by advancement of an assigned player to a higher level of play. - No player may be assigned to fill an open roster position without Player Agent approval. - For Majors teams, players to fill an open roster position will be drawn from the Majors player waiting list maintained by the Player Agent or from Majors-eligible AAA players that were not selected in the Majors draft.
 If a parent informed the Player Agent that they preferred their child not be drafted to the higher level, that child is not eligible to fill an open roster position.
-This rule does not affect the player's ability to participate in a player pool whose members fill in for missing players on a single game basis. - For AAA teams, players to fill an open roster position will be drawn from the AAA player waiting list maintained by the Player Agent or from AAA-eligible AA players of the same league who were not selected in the AAA draft. - For AA teams, players to fill an open roster position will be drawn from the AA player waiting list maintained by the Player Agent or from AA-eligible A players of the same league who were not selected in the AA draft. - 6.
+This rule does not affect the player's ability to participate in a player pool whose members fill in for missing players on a single game basis. - For AAA teams, players to fill an open roster position will be drawn from the AAA player waiting list maintained by the Player Agent or from AAA-eligible AA players who were not selected in the AAA draft. - For AA teams, players to fill an open roster position will be drawn from the AA player waiting list maintained by the Player Agent or from AA-eligible A players who were not selected in the AA draft. - 6.
 At A, T-Ball, and 5T levels, players to fill an open roster position will be drawn from the waiting list for that level maintained by the Player Agent.
 If there are no available players on the waiting list, roster positions will typically be left vacant as long as 10 or more players remain assigned to the team.
-Any necessary replacement will be drawn from another team at the same level of play. - When an open roster position has been identified, the Player Agent and the manager will review the available players and, within 5 days of identification of the opening, will select one or more potential replacements. - In selecting replacement players, managers must observe the following rules: - a.
-The manager must observe any player age limits applicable at the time of the draft, e.g., the number of 12 year olds.
+Any necessary replacement will be drawn from another team at the same level of play.

-- b.
-Replacement players, which must come from the same league, must be the same league age or older as the player they are replacing, unless no such players are eligible or interested in being called up. - In the event no players are available at that age, a player with the next younger year shall be chosen until the vacancy can be filled. - d.
+- When an open roster position has been identified, the Player Agent and the manager will review the available players and, within 5 days of identification of the opening, will select one or more potential replacements. - In selecting replacement players, managers must observe the following rules: - a.
+The manager must observe any player age limits applicable at the time of the draft, e.g., the number of 12 year olds. - Replacement players must be the same league age or older as the player they are replacing, unless no such players are eligible or interested in being called up. - In the event no players are available at that age, a player with the next younger year shall be chosen until the vacancy can be filled. - d.
 When a selection has been made, the Player Agent will contact the player selected to determine his/her willingness to advance.
-No player will be assigned to fill an open roster position without approval of the player's parent or quardian. - Player advancement is prohibited during the last three weeks of regular season play.
+No player will be assigned to fill an open roster position without approval of the player's parent or guardian. - Player advancement is prohibited during the last three weeks of regular season play.